-The objective of this Application is to establish if the food regulations should be changed to allow the use of TOPs in low-fat milk products.
+The objective of this Application is to establish if the food regulations should be changed to allow the use of TOPs in low-fat milk.
 Before this food containing TOPs can enter the food supply in Australia and New Zealand, FSANZ must undertake a safety assessment that specifically considers (a) the potential health impact of higher dietary exposure to these compounds on target consumers and (b) the potential effects on non-target consumers.
 For approval, an amendment to the Code must be agreed by the FSANZ Board, and subsequently be notified to the Australia and New Zealand Food Regulation Ministerial Council.
 An amendment to the Code may only be gazetted once the Ministerial Council process has been finalised.

-In addressing the proposed variation to Standard 1.5.1 to approve an extension of the use of TOPs as novel food ingredients, FSANZ is required by its legislation to meet three primary objectives in developing and varying food standards that are set out in section 10 of the FSANZ Act.
+In addressing the proposed variation to Standard 1.5.1 to extend the current permissions to allow use of TOPs in low-fat milk as novel food ingredients, FSANZ is required by its legislation to meet three primary objectives in developing and varying food standards that are set out in section 10 of the FSANZ Act.
 These are: